liserman/archiveRetriever/README.md

 4. Scrape the content and get it conveniently stored in tibbles.

 Here, the functions `retrieve_urls`, `retrieve_links` and `scrape_urls`
-can build apon eachother, each function can take the output of the previous function as input to continue the work process.
+can build on each other, each function can take the output of the previous function as input to continue the work process.

 ### archive_overview